MateenahJAHAN/quantitative-analytics-lab/README.md

-# quantitative-analytics-lab
+# Quantitative Analytics Lab

-A structured lab for practicing data analytics, statistics, and visualization using Python libraries like pandas, seaborn, matplotlib, and plotly.
-Covers fundamentals, applied stats, and real-world data problems.
-Built to reflect strong quantitative skills for research and academic growth
+A structured lab for practicing data analytics, statistics, and data visualization using Python libraries such as pandas, seaborn, matplotlib, and plotly.

+### Topics Covered:
+- Data analytics fundamentals
+- Applied statistical methods
+- Data visualization techniques
+- Real-world dataset exploration

+ Built as part of my research preparation and academic growth in quantitative science.